Yeo Jia Min

-Early life
+Early life and education

-Yeo was born in Singapore to Malaysian Chinese emigrants who moved to Singapore and became permanent residents.
-Along with her parents, she became a Singaporean citizen sometime in her childhood.
-Yeo started playing badminton when she was seven years old, often playing with her parents.
-She then started formal training under the tutelage of former national player Tan Eng Han at the Assumption English School in Bukit Panjang.
+Yeo was born in Singapore.
+Initially a permanent resident, she became a Singaporean citizen sometime in her childhood.
+Yeo would begin playing badminton when she was seven years old and had often played with her parents.
+She subsequently started formal training under the tutelage of former national player Tan Eng Han at the Assumption English School (AES) in Bukit Panjang at the West Region of Singapore.

 At nine, she competed in the 2008 Cheers Age Group Badminton Championships and won the Under-11 championship title.
 At age 10, she won the Under-11 singles title at an international level when she represented Singapore at the 2009 Li-Ning Youth International.

-In June 2012, with the intention of turning professional, she transferred from Nanyang Girls' High School in Bukit Timah to the sports-focused Singapore Sports School in Woodlands.
+In 2011, Yeo was selected for the national intermediate squad and three years later, promoted to the senior team.
+Initially choosing Nanyang Girls' High School in Bukit Timah over a scholarship offer from Singapore Sports School, she later transferred to the Singapore Sports School after six months due to scheduling issues between her studies and training.

 Career

 2012–2014: Junior and senior circuits tryout

-In 2012, Yeo participated in three junior championships, the Badminton Asia Youth U17 & U15 Championships, the World Junior Mixed Team Championships and the World Junior Championships Eye-Level Cups.
-She played in both the singles and doubles disciplines, with her best showing at the Badminton Asia Youth Under-15 girl's singles championships where she reached the quarter-finals.
+In 2012, Yeo participated in four junior championships, the national U19 championships, the Badminton Asia Youth U17 & U15 Championships, the World Junior Mixed Team Championships and the World Junior Championships Eye-Level Cups.
+She won the national U19 championships.
+She played in both the singles and doubles disciplines, with her best showing at the Badminton Asia Youth Under-15 girls' singles championships where she reached the quarter-finals.

-In 2013, at age 14, Yeo played in her first senior tournament at the Singapore Open where she lost in the women's singles qualifying round to her compatriot Liang Xiaoyu in two games, 17–21, 11–21.
-In the women's doubles event, she partnered with Elaine Chua Yi Ling and lost in the first round to the Korean pairing of Chang Ye-na and Kim So-yeong, 20–22, 11–21.
+In 2013, at age 14, Yeo played in her first senior tournament at the Singapore Open where she lost in the women's singles qualifying round to her compatriot Liang Xiaoyu in two games.
+In the women's doubles event, she partnered with Elaine Chua Yi Ling and lost in the first round to the Korean pairing of Chang Ye-na and Kim So-yeong.
 Later that year, she contested in the Badminton Asia Youth U17 & U15 Championships and emerged triumphant in the Under-15 girls' singles event.

 In 2014, she competed in various senior and junior tournaments in multiple disciplines.
-Her best result came in the girl's singles event at the German Junior Open, where she lost in the semi-finals to then China's Qin Jinjing, 16–21, 18–21 in 33 minutes.
+Her best result came in the girls' singles event at the German Junior Open, where she lost in the semi-finals to then China's Qin Jinjing in 33 minutes.